-As the Detroit Pistons made their move from the Palace of Auburn Hills to Little Caesars Arena in downtown Detroit in 2017, the team also made a bigger commitment to be a part of the Detroit community – a new practice facility.
+As the Detroit Pistons made their move from the Palace of Auburn Hills to Little Caesars Arena in downtown Detroit in 2017, the team also made a bigger commitment to be a part of the Detroit community – a new practice facility for the NBA franchise.

 In October, the Pistons opened the Henry Ford Detroit Pistons Performance Center, less than two miles from its new home court.
 The $90 million-dollar facility is meant to help contribute to the “continued rebirth and revitalization” of Detroit, said Charlie Metzger, executive vice president and chief revenue and marketing officer for Pistons Sports & Entertainment.